tkoeppe/lightgame/README.md

 each layout, a hexadecimal code is shown that can be used to restore the layout later.

+Additionally, there are Bazel build rules (which include rules for unit tests and benchmarks), and there is a Qt project file for use with `qmake` (which only builds the main binary).
+Both of these options allow for easy building out-of-tree.

 ## Building and running

 The game is written in standard C++ and uses the Qt library.
 (There is also a